ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 - {{site.data.keyword.filestorage_short}} volumes are exposed to authorized devices, subnets, or IP addresses.
 - Snapshot and Replication services are natively available on Endurance {{site.data.keyword.filestorage_short}} volumes only.
 Performance {{site.data.keyword.filestorage_short}} does not have these capabilities.
 - To avoid storage disconnection during path fail over {{site.data.keyword.IBM}} recommends installing VMWare tools which will set an appropriate timeout value.
 There is no need to change the value, the default setting is sufficient to ensure that your VMWare host will not lose connectivity.
 - Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
 However, it is {{site.data.keyword.IBM}}'s recommendation that NFS v3 be used.
 Because NFS v4.1 is a stateful protocol (not stateless like NFSv3) protocol issues can occur during network events.
-NFS v4.1 must quiesce operations and then perform lock reclamation.
+NFS v4.1 must quiesce all operations and then perform the lock reclamation.
 While these operations are taking place, disruptions may occur.

 ####  NFS Protocol VMware feature support matrix.
 <table>